qxsimlua/Sav-Permissions/README.md

     cd Sav-Permissions
     ```

-5. Start exploring and customizing your Phans-Permissions experience!
+5. Start exploring and customizing your Sav-Permissions experience!

 ## Features